mcthulhu/jorkens/README.md

 Jorkens has an internal flashcard database and basic flashcard review, with cards presented in random order so you can test whether you know a card or not, with a score kept for the current review session.
 This is not a spaced repetition system (SRS), though that may come later.
 Jorkens' flashcards can be exported to text files to be imported into Anki, a very good SRS program, however.

-The Tools menu includes an option to generate a word frequency list based on the current chapter, and save it as a .csv file.
+The Tools menu includes an option to generate a word frequency list, and save it as a .csv file.
+Jorkens does not yet apply stopwords or lemmatize the words in the word frequency list.

+Users can run Python scripts, using for example NLTK or Spacy, against the book's or chapter's text for further analysis.
+Scripts found in Documents\Jorkens\Python should appear under the External/Python scripts menu.

 For future goals and desired features, see the Wiki.